anwarisak/dineXPOS/README.md

-dineXPOS is a sleek, modern backend system
+dineXPOS is a sleek, modern backend system designed for restaurants and food businesses